questdb/questdb.io/blog/2021-06-15-high-cardinality-time-series-data-performance.md

 1. a table has many indexed columns
 2. each indexed column contains many unique values

-## How can I measure database performance using high-cardinality time series data?
+## How can I measure database performance using high-cardinality data?

 A popular way of measuring the throughput of time series databases is to use the Time Series Benchmark Suite, a collection of Go programs which generate metrics